Tyson Bagent

 Tyson Jacob Bagent (/ˈbeɪdʒənt/ BAY-jənt; born June 8, 2000) is an American professional football quarterback for the Chicago Bears of the National Football League (NFL).
 He played college football for the Shepherd Rams.

 As a five-year starter at Shepherd, Bagent broke almost every quarterback record for the school.
 He broke the Division II record for completions (1,400) and passing yards (17,034), as well as the NCAA record for passing touchdowns (159).
 In 2021, Bagent won the Harlon Hill Trophy and the Hardman Award as the top amateur athlete in West Virginia.
 He was named DII Offensive Player of the Year by almost every outlet.
 He was also a two-time All-American and PSAC East Offensive Player of the Year.

-On October 22, 2023, Bagent became the first Division II undrafted rookie quarterback to start an NFL game since 1950.
+After not being selected in the 2023 NFL draft, Bagent signed with the Bears as an undrafted free agent.
+Despite the high unlikelihood of making the final roster, an impressive performance in the preseason earned him a spot for the regular season as the backup quarterback.
+On October 22, 2023, he became the first Division II undrafted rookie quarterback to start an NFL game since 1950.

 Early life

 Bagent grew up in Martinsburg, West Virginia as the oldest of four children.
 His father, Travis Bagent, is a world arm-wrestling champion with 17 titles.
 Bagent revealed that his father, growing up, "didn't even have running water until he was in high school."
 He has also credited his father as his "right-hand man".
 He is of Welsh descent via his grandfather Dave Humphreys, who emigrated from Maentwrog, Gwynedd.

 He attended Martinsburg High School, where he played high school football and basketball.
 In 2017, was named the West Virginia Gatorade Player of the Year after passing for 41 touchdowns.
 Bagent finished his high school career with 7,800 passing yards and 112 touchdown passes.
 Bagent was recruited by Division I Football Championship Subdivision schools Robert Morris and Albany, but committed to play college football at Division II school Shepherd University in Shepherdstown, West Virginia.